swaptacular/swpt_accounts/protocol.rst

    The value of the ``signal_seqnum`` field of the latest applied `ConfigureAccount`_ message.
 If there have not been any applied `ConfigureAccount`_ messages yet, the value MUST be `0`. [#]_

-creation_date : date
-   The date on which the account was created.

 negligible_amount : float
    The value of the ``negligible_amount`` field in the latest applied